WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==

+= 1.4.0 =
+* Feature - Users will be enrolled in the course in the WordPress site when they are enrolled manually in Moodle directly.
+* Feature - Email template for User enrolled directly in Moodle.
+* Feature - User will get un-enrolled from the course on WordPress site if the same user gets un-enrolled from the course on Moodle site.
+* Feature - Email template for user un-enrollment directly in Moodle.
+* Feature - User account will be created on WordPress site if a user is created on the Moodle site.
+* Feature - User account will be deleted on WordPress site if the user is deleted from the Moodle site.
+* Feature - Email template can be sent when the user deletion happens in Moodle.
+* Feature - Course progress shown on the eb-my-courses page.
+* Feature - Default user role can be set for the newly created users if they are created from Edwiser Bridge user-account page or through any of its functionality.
+* Tweak - Start, Resume and completed buttons on the eb-my-courses page according to the course completion status.
+* Fix - course synchronization settings was synchronizing courses even if they are not checked.
+This has been resolved.

 = 1.3.4 =
 * Feature - Added option to add link for the redirection from eb-my-courses page if user is not enrolled in any course.
 * Feature - Added option to disable and customize recommended courses section in eb-my-courses page.